pmvr/micropython-curve25519/README.md

 Implementation of X25519 and Ed25519 as a micropython mpy-module on a Pyboard

 ## Background
-[Curve25519]([https://cr.yp.to/ecdh.html) is a state-of-the-art for elliptic curve Diffie-Hellman, designed for both performance and security.
-Forthermore, it is used for Edwards-curve Digital Signature Algorithm ([EdDSA](https://tools.ietf.org/html/rfc8032)).
+[Curve25519](https://cr.yp.to/ecdh.html) is a state-of-the-art for elliptic curve Diffie-Hellman, designed for both performance and security.
+Furthermore, it is used for Edwards-curve Digital Signature Algorithm ([EdDSA](https://tools.ietf.org/html/rfc8032)).

 While the key exchange is refered by the function [X25519](https://tools.ietf.org/html/rfc8031), Ed25519 refers to the digital signature algorithm.